 A. This is a tough question as everyone’s spending habits are different and much of the tour is covered in the cost of the trip.
-Having said that, you’ll want to factor in the cost of souvenirs, drinks, extra food items and any additional things you might want to do during the trip.
+You’ll want to factor in the cost of souvenirs, drinks, extra food items and any additional things you might want to do during the trip.
 For a two-week trip in India, you might carry $500 cash and both a credit and debit card.
 You’ll likely come home with money, but it’s best to be prepared.

 Q. Do we tip our guides and driver?

-A. We’ve recently changed our policy on tipping for local guides and drivers and will be handling this on our end.
-Having said that, if you feel like they’ve done an exceptional job, please feel to tip on your own if you’re so moved.
-If you are escorted by a WanderTours guide (other than Beth – no tips required for her), then plan on tipping her $5-10/day.
+A. We handle tipping for guides and drivers on our end.
+Having said that, if you feel like they’ve done an exceptional job, please feel free to tip on your own if you’re so moved.
+If you are escorted by a WanderTours guide (other than Beth – no tips required for her!), then plan on tipping her $5-10/day.

 Q. Would you recommend taking a rain coat?
 Something more than one of those flimsy “emergency” ponchos?

-A. The vast majority of the time, you should have nice weather but you might experience a rain shower or two.
+A. The vast majority of the time, we should have nice weather but we might experience a rain shower or two.
 A light rain jacket isn’t a bad idea.
 Remember to dress in layers, too, so that when the sun’s out, it’ll be easy to layer down into lighter clothes.